mkdokken/ShellSort/README.md

 {1, 4, 10, 23, 57, 132, 301, 644, 1408, 3227, 6847, 14917, 32910, 71651, 157678, 345119, 747533, 1631227, 3484469, 7526447, 16541333}, and
 {1, 4, 10, 23, 57, 132, 301, 644, 1445, 3165, 6913, 15349, 33794, 75251, 163395, 358349, 784009, 1722313, 3809723, 8255479, 17990407}.

-It seems likely to me now, based on the pattern in the table below, that {1, 4, 10, 23, 57, 132, 301, 644, 1408} could be the start of the optimal gap sequence for large N.
+It seems likely to me, based on the pattern in the table below, that {1, 4, 10, 23, 57, 132, 301, 644, 1408} could be the start of the optimal gap sequence for large N.

 The best sequences for large N not starting with {1, 4, 10, 23, 57, 132, 301} seem to start with {1, 4, 10, 21, 56, 125, 288} instead, but they don't seem to perform quite as well.

 My best attempt at finding optimal gap sequences for fixed size lists of various sizes are listed below.
 For N=16 through N=64 I believe these are optimal, since it is pretty easy to search all (reasonable) possibilities and nothing else was close.
-For N=128 through N=1k, they are likely optimal up to the last number which can often be changed with very little effect on the average number of comparisons.
-For N>1k, these sequences are just the best that I could find with limited computing power, and the larger N gets the further from optimal these will likely be.
+For N=128 through N=1000, they are likely optimal up to the last number which can often be changed with very little effect on the average number of comparisons.
+For N>1000, these sequences are just the best that I could find with limited computing power, and the larger N gets the further from optimal these will likely be.
 My results for N=128 and N=1000 match Ciura's results in his 2001 paper, and my results for N=16 and N=32 match the table of optimal gap sequences found at https://sortingalgos.miraheze.org/wiki/Shellsort.

 | N | Best Sequence | Avg Comparisons | Num Random Samples |
 | :---:     |    :---: |     :---: |     :---: |